Nachtfeuer/jenkins-shared-library/docs/gradle.md

    as proposed by Maven/Gradle.
 The name of the languages (here: groovy) has been removed from the paths.
  - You are not advised to use **vars** in the source sets because you cannot test the code and you code coverage would essentially decrease.
  - **Jacoco** is used as official documented.
+Code coverage should be above 85% (line coverage 100%).
-Here 1.0 is adjusted as code coverage limit means 100% code coverage is expected.
-Adding new functionality without adding sufficient tests will fail the build.
+   Adding new functionality without adding sufficient tests should fail the build.
  - **Codenarc** is the static code analyser for Groovy.
 Most rules are used and located under `config/codenarc/codenarc.rules`.
 Every rule that is not correct applied will fail the build.
  - **Coveralls** (a great service for visualizing code coverage results) is useful if you run your